Tescoo/auto-joiner/README.md

 RBLXWild AutoJoiner ~ RambleTrick V1.0 (python) ~ Ready To Sell

 # Why am I releasing this?
-This is not the fast version.
+This is not the fast version and currently sold version.
 This is the in-and-around first version of RambleTrick AJ, programmed in Python.

+This version is slow as hell and bloated with unnecessary design.

 It uses [KeyAuth's](https://keyauth.cc/) authentication system, meaning it is easy to setup and ready to sell!